Transfer of quantum game strategies: Preliminaries

-In the remainder of this section, we recall the basic types of quantum and classical no-signalling correlations that will be used throughout the paper.
+In the remainder of this section, we recall the basic types of quantum and classical no-signalling correlations that will be used throughout the paper, along with establishing the simulation paradigm arising from quantum information theory.
 Let $X, Y, A$ and $B$ be finite sets.
 A \textit{quantum no-signalling (QNS) correlation} \cite{dw} is a quantum channel $\Gamma: M_{XY}\rightarrow M_{AB}$ such that

 and

 We set

 thus, $(\Gamma(aa',bb'|xx',yy'))_{x,x',a,a'}^{y,y',b,b'}$ is the Choi matrix of $\Gamma$ (see e.g. \cite{pa}).